-The most important method for identifying violations of posture – scoliosis is computer-optical topography.
-This is a safe and highly effective method for verifying the spine, which allows you to determine the violation of posture, skewing of the pelvis, deformation of the spine at an early stage, and further evaluate the effectiveness of treatment and determine the prognosis of the disease.
+The most important method for identifying violations of posture and diagnosed early stages of scoliosis is computer-optical topography.
+This is a safe and highly effective method for verifying the spine, which allows you to determine the violation of posture, skewing of the pelvis, deformation of the spine (scoliosis), and further evaluate the effectiveness of scoliosis treatment and determine the prognosis of the disease.

 Scoliosis conditions, like the methods of their treatment, are different.
 Scoliosis was originally a Greek word meaning curved or curved.
 Today, this word is used to describe the most common types of curvature of the spine.
 Scoliosis is simply a descriptive term, not a clinical diagnosis, the same as a headache.
 With the development of scoliosis, the spine tilts to the side, and rotation occurs around its vertical axis.
 These changes have both cosmetic and physiological effects with long-term effects, which can lead to significant health problems (with pronounced curvatures).